-In December 2019, a novel coronavirus disease, or COVID-19, was reported and in January 2020, the World Health Organization, or WHO, declared it a Public Health Emergency of International Concern.
-On February 28, 2020, the WHO raised its assessment of the COVID-19 threat from high to very high at a global level due to the continued increase in the number of cases and affected countries, and on March 11, 2020, the WHO characterized COVID-19 as a pandemic.
+In March 2020, the World Health Organization declared the novel coronavirus disease, or COVID-19, as a pandemic.
 The COVID-19 pandemic, which has continued to spread, and the related adverse public health developments, including orders to shelter-in-place, travel restrictions, and mandated business closures, have adversely affected workforces, organizations, customers, economies, and financial markets globally, leading to an economic downturn and increased market volatility.
 It has also disrupted the normal operations of many businesses, including ours.

-As a result of the COVID-19 pandemic, we have temporarily closed our global offices, including our corporate headquarters, and all employees globally are required to work remotely until further notice.
+As a result of the COVID-19 pandemic, beginning in March 2020 we temporarily closed our global offices, including our corporate headquarters, and all employees globally are required to work remotely until further notice.
 We have also suspended all company-related travel.
-We have shifted our partner events to virtual-only experiences, and have cancelled other customer and industry events.
+We held our annual customer conference virtually in May, shifted our partner events to virtual-only experiences, and have cancelled other customer and industry events.
 We may deem it advisable to similarly alter, postpone or cancel entirely additional customer, employee or industry events in the future.
 All of these changes have disrupted or may disrupt the way we operate our business.

-Moreover, the conditions caused by the COVID-19 pandemic can affect the rate of spending on software products and could adversely affect our customers ability or willingness to attend our events or to purchase our offerings, delay prospective customers purchasing decisions, increase pressure for pricing discounts, lengthen payment terms, reduce the value or duration of their subscription contracts, or increase customer attrition rates, all of which could adversely affect our future sales, operating results and overall financial performance.
+Moreover, the conditions caused by the COVID-19 pandemic can affect the rate of spending on software products and could adversely affect our customers' ability or willingness to attend our events or to purchase our offerings, delay prospective customers' purchasing decisions, increase pressure for pricing discounts, lengthen payment terms, reduce the value or duration of their subscription contracts, or increase customer attrition rates, all of which could adversely affect our future sales, operating results and overall financial performance.

-Our operations have also begun to be negatively affected by a range of external factors related to the COVID-19 pandemic that are not within our control.
-For example, many cities, counties, states, and even countries have imposed or may impose a wide range of restrictions on the physical movement of our employees, partners and customers to limit the spread of COVID-19.
-If the COVID-19 pandemic has a substantial impact on the productivity of our employees and partners, or a continued substantial impact on the ability of our results of operations and overall financial performance may be harmed.
+Our operations have also been negatively affected by a range of external factors related to the COVID-19 pandemic that are not within our control.
+For example, many cities, counties, states, and even countries have imposed or may impose a wide range of restrictions on the physical movement of our employees, partners and customers to limit the spread of COVID-19, including physical distancing, travel bans and restrictions, closure of non-essential business, quarantines, work-from-home directives and shelter-in-place orders.
+These measures have caused, and are continuing to cause, business slowdowns or shutdowns in affected areas, both regionally and worldwide.
+If the COVID-19 pandemic has a substantial impact on the productivity of our employees and partners, or a continued substantial impact on the ability of our customers to purchase our offerings, our results of operations and overall financial performance may be harmed.